 There's no dedicated software for the Matias Ergo Pro keyboard.
 For customization options, check out the ErgoDox EZ.

 Our keyboard is the Windows variant, so it had full compatibility on Windows and partial compatibility on macOS.
 There's a macOS variant available, but we didn't test the compatibility with it.
+If you want a similar keyboard that's fully compatible with macOS, check out the Kinesis FreeStyle Pro.

 This keyboard is available with tactile and linear switches, but our unit had the tactile switches.
 It's also available in Windows or macOS versions to provide full compatibility on both operating systems; ours is the Windows version.
 We expect the same results across the variants, except for typing experience and compatibility.